 Such services are provided in accordance with each client's investment objectives, risk tolerance and social investment criteria.
 We currently offer Growth, Balanced, and Income investment objectives.
 In accordance with our SRI strategy, any equities and corporate bonds selected for our client's portfolios must pass our social screens and meet our financial criteria.
+We also may invest in private "alternative investments" such as private funds, limited partnerships, other pooled investments or private equity/debt that are compatible with our SRI investment strategy and meet our investment criteria.
 See "Item 8.
 Method of Analysis, Investment Strategies and Risk of Loss" on page 6 below.